cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 {{site.data.alerts.callout_info}}
 Encryption using a key pair is "asymmetric", in that a different key is used to encrypt and decrypt.
 Encryption is called "symmetric" where the same key is used to encrypt and decrypt&mdash;as the metal key in a mechanical lock-and-key system is used to both lock and unlock.

-Symmetric encryption is more efficient and straightforward, but it requires all parties to have the single key, unlike in assymetric encryption, where everyone can share their public key, allowing anyone to send them messages that only they can decrypt with their private key.
+Symmetric encryption is more efficient than asymmetric encryiption, but it requires all parties to have the single key shared key prior to the exchange.

+With asymmetric encryption, by contrast, each party can share their public key, allowing anyone to send them messages that only they can decrypt with their private key.
+In the context of internet communication

-In the TLS protocol, asymmetric encryption using the public/private key pairs is used to securely exchange random data from that is used to create **session keys**, which are then used by both parties to symmetrically encrypt data for the remainder of the session.
-This is more computationally efficient that continuing to use asymmetric encryption for message exchange.
+In the TLS protocol, asymmetric encryption using the public/private key pairs is used to securely exchange random data from that is used to create shared **session keys**, which are then used by both parties to (symmetrically) encrypt and decrypt data for the remainder of the session.
+Since a session key is created with information shared using asymmetric encryption, and is used only for the duration of a session, TLS combines the best of both asymmetric encryption (the ability to establish an encrypted communication channel without having to have first securely shared a key) and symmetric encryption (computational efficiency).

 The generation and management of session keys is fully automated within the TLS protocol.
-You do not ever need to provision or TLS manage session keys.
+You do not ever need to provision or manage TLS session keys.
 {{site.data.alerts.end}}

 ### Who certifies the certificate?
 (The Certificate Authority)

 If you encrypt a message with a TLS public certificate, you know that only a holder of the matching private key will be able to decrypt it.
-And perhaps the holder of the public certificate identifies themself as your friend, your bank, your employer, or the government.
+And perhaps the holder of the public certificate identifies themself as your friend, your bank, your employer, or a government.
 But how do you know that the certificate was ever actually held by the party you want to reach, rather than an imposter?

 This is solved via the notion of a **Certificate Authority.** When TLS key pairs are cryptographicall generated, they are 'signed' by another cryptographic key, known as a 'root certificate' or 'certificate authority certificate' (CA cert).
 The CA certificate is held by a party responsible for issuing key pairs.
 The signed public key is known as the **public certificate**, and is the file that is actually shared with clients.
 Given that you can put your trust in the organization that backs the Certificate Authority who has signed a server's TLS public certificate, you can extend your trust that the operator of a website or service at a particular network domain or IP address is actually who they claim to be.